 Here is a mint block of six stamps that were invalidated by a hand stamp “HUY BO” (=Destroyed).
 It was applied by postal authorities to ensure that the stamps would in fact be destroyed and not reused.
 So this block clearly should no longer exist but a crafty postal employee sold it anyway.

-Very rare local letter made up of waste paper (adversity cover) paying the new rate of 100 Dong that was effective until then end of 1953 (in New Dong= 1,000 Old Dong).
+Very rare local letter made up of waste paper (adversity cover) mailed within Son La (located in the North-Western Highlands paying the new rate of 100 Dong that was effective from July 1st, 1953 (in New Dong = 1,000 Old Dong).
 The letter was sent on September 1st, 1953 as indicated by the manuscript entered into the cancel on front.
 Due to the tropical climate, severe material shortages and decades of warfare not many local letters of early North Vietnam survive.
 Backstamp “Buu Dien” (Post Office) without date entered.

-Postcard mailed to Hungary featuring a pair of the 100 Dong value for a total of 200mDong in postage that was in force as of January, 1955.
-The local rate and rate to fellow communist countries was identical at that time.
+Postcard mailed surface to Hungary featuring a pair of the 100 Dong value for a total of 200mDong in postage that was in force as of March 13th, 1957.

 Mixed franking most likely from a member of the East German Consulate (which had access to official stamps) featuring a mix of regular stamps (including the 100D Production and Thrift issue) and two official Union Congress stamps (40D and 100D) for an overall postage of 1,740D.
 The letter was registered.
 The basic surface letter rate abroad amounted to 300D, the air mail surcharge to 350D (for every 5g) and the registration fee to 600D.
 So this letter must have weighed between 10-15g.

 Letter from the Red Cross in Vietnam to the president of the Red Cross in Geneva, Switzerland from April, 1959.
-The 500 Dong rate indicates that postcards and letters had to carry the same postage.
+The 500 Dong rate shows that postcards and letters required the same postage.

 Here is another postcard from January of 1958 which only shows a postage of 550D, made up of a 50D Illiteracy stamp plus one 500D Production and Thrift stamp.
-This clearly shows that there was some variance on how postcards were actually franked, probably caused by ignorance on part of the consumer.
+The card carries there correct postage (300D base rate in force as of November 1st, 1957 plus 250D air mail surcharge to Hungary).

 Mixed franking of both stamps on a letter to China from 1957.
-It is unlikely that the rate to China was higher than the rate to communist Eastern European countries.
-So the 600 Dong rate probably just reflects a heavier content.
+The letter base rate to China amounted to 300D, so the 600 Dong rate probably reflects the 2nd weight level.
 Typical commemorative envelope as was typical for the mid- to late 1950’s.